pingcap/website/markdown-pages/terms/legal/data-processing-agreement-for-tidb-cloud-services.md

 - 4.5. <span>Without undue delay after becoming aware of a Personal Data Breach affecting the CSA Personal Data, PingCAP will notify you in accordance with the level of detail for you to fulfil any reporting or other requirements imposed on you under Data Protection Laws;</span>

-- 4.6. <span>Where and in so far as it is not possible to provide all of the information set out in <ins>Section 4.5</ins> as part of the initial notification of the Personal Data Breach, PingCAP will provide this information in phases as soon as the same is reasonably available;</span>
+- 4.6. <span>Where and in so far as it is not possible to provide all of the information set out in Section 4.5 as part of the initial notification of the Personal Data Breach, PingCAP will provide this information in phases as soon as the same is reasonably available;</span>

-- 4.7. <span>Without prejudice to its obligations under <ins>Section 4.4.2</ins>, PingCAP will provide reasonable assistance, information and cooperation to you in responding to any request from a Data Subject and to ensure compliance with your obligations under Data Protection Laws with respect to:</span>
+- 4.7. <span>Without prejudice to its obligations under Section 4.4.2, PingCAP will provide reasonable assistance, information and cooperation to you in responding to any request from a Data Subject and to ensure compliance with your obligations under Data Protection Laws with respect to:</span>

 <ul class="customize-indentation">